 What about grading?
 Can I use pass/fail grading?

-Faculty should provide grades according to the traditional grading mode set for their class.
-The adjusted grading policy for Spring 2020 is no longer in effect.
+Faculty should try to provide grades according to the traditional grading mode set for their class.
+However, the adjusted grading policy can be used for fall 2020 and spring 2021; please review the policy here.

 I have additional questions related to teaching remotely and academic policies.
 Who